arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     PCM.

 monitor
-    Listen for D-Bus ``PCMAdded`` and ``PCMRemoved`` signals and also detect service running and service stopped events.
+    Listen for D-Bus signals indicating adding/removing BlueALSA interfaces.
+    Also detect service running and service stopped events.
 Print a line on standard output for each one received.

     PCM event output lines are formed as:

     ``PCMAdded PCM_PATH``

     ``PCMRemoved PCM_PATH``

+    RFCOMM event output lines are formed as:

+    ``RFCOMMAdded RFCOMM_PATH``

+    ``RFCOMMRemoved RFCOMM_PATH``

     Service start/stop event lines are formed as: